barryclark/jekyll-now/_posts/2014-10-21-ansible-for-database-management.md

 If you aren't already familiar with [Ansible](http://www.ansible.com), then I suggest you add it to your list of things to explore.
 Simply put, Ansible is an IT automation framework.
 But in my opinion, that description doesn't really elaborate properly on it's true power.
 Sure, there have been other automation platforms in the past, but they always seemed so crufty.
 I didn't love using them.

 Where Ansible really shines is the design of it's core construct; the playbook.
-A playbook is just that, an idempotent list of ordered tasks to perform in a human readable format.
+A playbook is just that, an idempotent list of ordered tasks in a human readable format.
 Ansible makes it easy, and even fun to develop plays, roles and modules to automate your infrastructure.

-The playbook concept makes it easy to share the play with collegues and have meaningful discussions about the tasks.
+It's key to note, that a playbook is more than just automation, the playbook concept makes it easy to share the play with colleges and have meaningful discussions about the tasks.
 You can discuss the play, iterate, and ensure that the action being taken is the correct one.

+## Github ##

+Ansible playbooks match very nicely with Git and Github.
+In fact, thats the defacto way to share playbooks and the only way to add roles to Ansible Galaxy.
+Github is essential for using Ansible.
+The benefit to this arrangement is that each play can go under strict revision control, changes can be discussed, submitted and finally merged via the constructs that Git and Github provide.

 ## Database Management ##